- Get link

 These works already showed the first signs of a conceptual shift, with the progressive dissolution of figures, which gradually gave way to increasingly dominant backgrounds and atmospheres, heralding a new phase of experimentation.

-After the Body series was concluded, Albanese, driven by a deepening interest in landscape, began using photography to build an archive dedicated to different typologies—namely, landscapes, skies, and clouds—to use as references for his paintings.
+After the Bodies series was concluded, Albanese, driven by a deepening interest in landscape, began using photography to build an archive dedicated to different typologies—namely, landscapes, skies, and clouds—to use as references for his paintings.
 Subsequently, these shots gradually took on an independent role, becoming the fulcrum of a parallel aesthetic research aimed at capturing the beauty of ephemeral phenomena, crystallized in a unique moment.

 The most significant series of this investigation is Specular Clouds, in which, through digital manipulation, clouds are extrapolated from their landscape context and re-immersed in surreal settings, assuming the role of absolute protagonists.
 In a delicate balance of light and shadow, the imposing masses of vapor are reflected in vast surfaces of water, evoking sensations of immensity and silent contemplation.